kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 The `typename` will be the collection's name, and each markdown file inside `src/data/posts` will be a node.

-We still need to install a markdown interpreter, which will transform our file in an object.
+We still need to install a markdown interpreter, which will transform our file into an object.

 ```shell
 npm install @gridsome/transformer-remark